eyalsk/FindAndReplaceRobot/docs/Language Specification.md

 * Can be labeled.
 A label accepts only letters and intermediate spaces as defined by Unicode `Lu`, `Ll`, `Lt`, `Lm`, `Lo`, `U+0020`.

-* Can be decorated with a `Type` or `Annotation`s which will apply to all of the items in the set.
+* Can be decorated with a `Type` or `Annotation`s that applies to all of the items in the set.
   * When a `Type` and an `Annotation` are specified then the `Type` must precede the `Annotation`'s declaration.

 * Is a fixed set therefore during processing items cannot be modified, added or removed.

 ## Item

-An item holds the content which is expressed by a series of Unicode characters and has a well defined type in the language depending on the shape of the item.
+An item holds the content that is expressed by a series of Unicode characters and has a well defined type in the language depending on the shape of the item.

 * Can be listed as a single item.

-* Can be listed as a key-value pair using the colon symbol `:`.
+* Can be listed as a key-value pair using `:`.

-* Can be listed as a transformation using the greater than symbol `>` which is a syntactic sugar to the key-value pair with the `@Transform` annotation that applies to the item.
+* Can be listed as a transformation using `>` that is a syntactic sugar to the key-value pair with the `@Transform` annotation that applies to the item.

 * Can be decorated with a `Type` or an `Annotation`s.
   * When a `Type` and an `Annotation` are specified then the `Type` must precede the `Annotation`'s declaration.

 ## Type

-A type can be specified to the left of an `Item` or a `Section` using the double colon syntax `::` and start with a Unicode character in the following categories `Lu`, `Ll`, `Lt`, `Lm`, `Lo` that can be followed by `Nd` and `Nl`.
+A type can be specified to the left of an `Item` or a `Section` using `::` and start with a Unicode character in the following categories `Lu`, `Ll`, `Lt`, `Lm`, `Lo` that can be followed by `Nd` and `Nl`.